yuyan-z/Phone-to-Smartphone-Visualization/README.md

 # Phone-to-Smartphone-Visualization
-My course project for INF552-Data Visualization
+My course project for INF552-Data Visualization with D3.js

 ## Dataset
 The dataset selected is a publicly available dataset on Kaggle about mobile phones